 Ray’s vision for the church is that it be a community grounded in God’s grace made known in Jesus’ life, death and Resurrection; where the Holy Spirit is active and evident in the lives of members who are shaped by their relationship to God for ministries of sharing the Good News, working for peace and justice, ministering to the needs of others, and caring for God’s Creation.

-Ray enjoys sharing life with his wife Sue and their dog Lexi.
-His interests include hiking, snowshoeing, yoga, travelling, contemplative prayer, contemporary Christian music, reading and movies.
-He is a vegetarian, a fan of the Red Sox, Bruins, and especially the Patriots.
+Ray enjoys sharing life with his wife Sue and their dog Satya.
+His interests include hiking, snowshoeing, yoga, travelling, contemplative prayer, contemporary Christian music, writing, reading and movies.
+He is a vegan, a fan of the Red Sox, Bruins, and Patriots.